 What are the best brands for warm winter hats?
 Great question.
 If you’re in the market for a brand-new winter hat, certainly you know there are so many different kinds of hats and dozens, if not hundreds of different hat manufacturers out there.
 With so many choices, shopping for a warm winter hat can make your head spin.
 Stop spinning and start reading!
 I’ve done all the research for you, so you can narrow down your selection and find the warmest, highest quality warm winter hats on the market today!
 For additional information you can also check out our article entitled “Top 17 Ski Hats“.

 Because of the technology in the materials used in Fortress Clothing, they have the warmest hats bar none.
 You could literally fall through the ice in a frozen lake, get out and not have to change your hat.
 Even wet it would keep you warm in subzero temperatures.
 I want go into the details here because I talk about it in many of my other articles.
+If you end up buying any of their products be sure and enter my discount code epguy18 they will give you an 15% discount!

 You can also see my recommended gear page for more information about the company.